simonesilvestroni/ssil-website/_posts/2022-05-16-indieweb-and-webmentions-for-my-static-site.md

 > IndieAuth.com is part of the IndieWeb movement to take back control of your online identity.
 Instead of logging in to websites as "you on Twitter" or "you on Facebook", you should be able to log in as just "you".
 We should not be relying on Twitter or Facebook to provide our authenticated identities, we should be able to use our own domain names to log in to sites everywhere.

-IndieAuth required `minutestomidnight.co.uk` to have a link to providers such as GitHub:
+IndieAuth required `simonesilvestroni.com` to have a link to providers such as Github:

 ```html
 <!-- Anywhere in the homepage <body> -->